ThingPulse/esp8266-oled-ssd1306/README.md

 This frame shows three things:
  * How to draw an XMB image
- * How to draw a static text which is not moved by the frame transition
+ * How to draw static text which is not moved by the frame transition
  * The active/inactive frame indicators

 ### Frame 2